 Andersen Warranty Periods Compared to Competitors

 So, how does Andersen’s warranty compare to its competitors?
 My research found that Andersen has an average warranty period for the industry.
-Despite advertising a strong limited lifetime warranty, parts of its warranty are about average, with hardware coverage only receiving 10 years or coverage and labor receiving two years.
+Despite advertising a strong limited lifetime warranty, parts of its warranty are about average, with hardware coverage only receiving 10 years or coverage and labor receiving five years.

-Andersen | Pella* | Castle Windows | |
+| Andersen | Pella* | Castle Windows | |

-Glass coverage warranty in years | 20 | 20 | Lifetime |
+| Glass coverage warranty in years | 20 | 20 | Lifetime |

-Frame coveragewarranty in years | 20 | 10 | Lifetime |
+| Frame coverage warranty in years | 20 | 10 | Lifetime |

-Hardware coverage warranty in years | 10 | 10 | Lifetime |
+| Hardware coverage warranty in years | 10 | 10 | Lifetime |

-Labor/Installationwarranty in years | 2 | 2 | Lifetime |
+| Labor/Installation warranty in years | 5 | 2 | Lifetime |

 It’s important to note that if you install Andersen windows yourself, you void the labor and installation warranty coverage.
 Watch the following video on how to choose an Andersen-certified installer to avoid this issue: